Blog

 The Argyle Everglow is not the only spectacular stone in this year’s tender, which in total weighs 49.39 carats and has been dubbed “Custodians of Rare Beauty.”
 In addition to 47 pink stones, also included are another three Fancy Red diamonds, four purplish red diamonds, two violet diamonds, and one blue diamond.

 Five “hero” diamonds, one of which is the Argyle Everglow, were named to ensure there is a permanent record of their contribution to the history of the world’s most important diamonds.
-The others include the Argyle Isla, a 1.14-carat radiant shaped Fancy Red diamond; the Argyle Avaline, 2.42-carat cushion-shaped fancy purple-pink diamond; the Argyle Kalina, 1.50-carat oval shaped fancy deep pink diamond; and the Argyle Liberté, 0.91-carat radiant shaped fancy deep gray-violet diamond.
+The others include the Argyle Isla, a 1.14-carat radiant shaped Fancy Red diamond; the Argyle Avaline, 2.42-carat cushion-shaped fancy pink-purple diamond; the Argyle Kalina, 1.50-carat oval shaped fancy deep pink diamond; and the Argyle Liberté, 0.91-carat radiant shaped fancy deep gray-violet diamond.

 The 2017 Argyle Pink Diamonds Tender will be go on display in New York, Hong Kong and Perth before bids close on October 11.